underscoreio/essential-scala/src/pages/intro/index.md

 We see that the expression `2 / 0` has type `Int` even though this expression fails when we evaluate it.

 Types, which exist at compile-time, restrict us to writing programs that give a consistent interpretation to values.
 We cannot claim that a particular 32-bits is at one point an `Int` and another a `Float`.
 When a program type checks, Scala guarantees that all values are used consistently and thus it does not need to record type information in a value's representation.
-This process of removing type information is called *type erasure*.
+This process of removing type information is called *type erasure*[^type-erasure].

+[^type-erasure]: This is not entirely true.
+Some type information is retained by the JVM, in the form of tags or wrappers on objects.
+This information is not sufficient, however, to reconstruct all the types in the program.

 Types necessarily do not contain all possible information about the values that conform to the type.
-We have already seen that the type system will not prevent us from dividing an `Int` by zero, which leads to a run-time error.
-We will see that we can express many useful constraints in the type system, which improves the reliability of our programs.
-If we wanted to, we could implement our division operator that did express the possibility of error in the type system.
+If they did, type checking would be equivalent to running the program.
+We have already seen that the type system will not prevent us from dividing an `Int` by zero, which causes a run-time error.
+We will see that we can express many useful constraints in the type system, improving the reliability of our programs.
+We could implement a division operator that used the type system to express the possibility of error, if we decided this was important enough in our program.
 Using the type system well is one of the main themes of this book.

 ### Take Home Points